sconnellcom/BackupToS3/README.md

 # BackupToS3
 A Windows command line application to backup your local files to an AWS S3 Bucket written in C# .net

+# Sample Usage
+- Update the App.config (or the BackupToS3.exe.config) with your AWS Access Key, Secret Key, and region.
+- Update the BackupDocumentsToS3.bat with the path to the folder on your computer that you would like to backup along with any other backup settings.
+- Run the BackupDocumentsToS3.bat to begin the backup process.
+- Use the Windows Task Scheduler to schedule future backups.
+(Add the arguments to the "Add arguments(optional)" field in the Task Scheduler.
+Do not place quotes arround all of the arguments.
+Do place quotes arroud your folder paths if they have spaces.

 # Arguments
 - -bucketname followed by the AWS bucket name to send the files to.
 - -localpath  followed by the local path of the folder to send to S3.